 It’s also a good idea to file a report with those same state and local agencies if you believe that your landlord isn’t following the rules for security deposits.
 An investigation by those agencies into the dispute could motivate your landlord to respond to your concerns.

 If all else fails, you may have to file a lawsuit get your security deposit back.
-A lawsuit over a security deposit will typically go before a small-claims court, which means that you won’t have to hire an attorney.
-If the amount of your security deposit exceeds the maximum claim amount for small-claims courts in your jurisdiction and you end up hiring an attorney to represent you in civil court, you may be able to recover attorney’s fees if you win your suit.
+A lawsuit over a security deposit will typically go before a small-claims court, which means that you may not need to hire an attorney (though it can be helpful).
+If the amount of your security deposit exceeds the maximum claim amount for small-claims courts in your jurisdiction and you end up hiring an attorney to represent you in civil court, you may be able to recover attorney’s fees and court costs if you win your suit.